Michael Chance Countertenor

 Michael Chance’s annual residential summer music academy for singers and continuo players will be hosted once again by the renowned school of humanities, the Siena Art Institute in collaboration with the Siena School for Liberal Arts.

-Students are invited to apply for eleven days of intensive teaching, coaching, workshops and masterclasses, as well as public concerts, in the intensely stimulating city of Siena, where senses are bombarded, minds altered, and aspirations raised.
-In 2025 the programme will be crowned with an extra-special production: Claudio Monteverdi's Vespers for the Blessed Virgin, SV 206 (1610), a performance first for the city of Siena.
+Students are invited to apply for ten days of intensive teaching, coaching, workshops and masterclasses, as well as public concerts, in the intensely stimulating city of Siena, where senses are bombarded, minds altered, and aspirations raised.

 This course offers world-class tuition in vocal communication.
 Singers are most effective when they show clear intention, and a need to communicate meaning, in addition to the mere beauty of sound.
 SienAgosto covers all periods of classical repertoire, but shows how mastering the vocal craft through the study and celebration of earlier repertoire greatly enhances the understanding of all song.
 We welcome applications from instrument players, whether they’ll be playing piano, harpsichord, lute, theorbo or guitar, etc., who would also like to work with singers.